intel-iot-devkit/people-counter-cpp/README.md

 ## How it Works

-The counter uses the Inference Engine included in the OpenVINO™ and the Intel® Deep Learning Deployment Toolkit.
+The counter uses the Inference Engine included in the OpenVINO™ toolkit and the Intel® Deep Learning Deployment Toolkit.
 A trained neural network detects people within a designated area by displaying a green bounding box over them.
 It counts the number of people in the current frame, the duration that a person is in the frame (time elapsed between entering and exiting a frame), and the total number of people seen, and then sends the data to a local web server using the Paho\* MQTT C client libraries.

 ## Requirements
 ### Hardware